-The EMT’s entered the apartment and made their way through the medical equipment and wedding supplies.
+The EMTs entered the apartment, making their way through the medical equipment and wedding supplies.
 With the caterer preparing the small amount of food for our wedding in the next room, the EMTs performed an EKG and consulted with my brother.
-Andy was adamant that he did not want to go into the hospital, knowing what that would mean for our wedding and for his chances at chemotherapy.
-With his vitals normal, the EMT’s acquiesced.
+Andy was adamant that he did not want to go to the hospital, knowing what that would mean for our wedding and for his chances at chemotherapy.
+With his vitals normal, the EMTs acquiesced.

 I exited the elevator just as Andy was being wheeled onto the rooftop patio.
-As the elevator door slid open, I could see the back of Andy’s wheelchair moving down the narrow path to the opening on our roof where our wedding was to be held.
-As he approached the fifty family members, both blood and chosen, they started to applaud for him, unaware that just an hour earlier, EMT’s were in our apartment ready to take him to the hospital.
+As the elevator door slid open, I could see the back of Andy’s wheelchair moving down a narrow path to the opening on our roof where the ceremony was to be held.
+As he approached the fifty family members, both blood and chosen, they started to applaud, unaware that just an hour earlier EMTs were ready to take him to the hospital.

-Clearly feeling as though he had conquered the world, Andy lifted his arm in triumph and gave the group a big thumbs up, his trademark.
-After they quickly switched Andy from the portable to stationary oxygen supply, I made my way out to the roof on my father’s arm.
+Clearly feeling as though he’d conquered the world, Andy lifted his arm in triumph and gave the group a big thumbs up, his trademark.
+After they quickly switched Andy from a portable to stationary oxygen supply, I made my way out to the roof on my father’s arm.

-I had no idea what my wedding was going to look like.
-Our friends had put it all together for us in five days with hardly anything more than a color preference from us.
-And it was beautiful.
+I had no idea what my wedding would look like.
+Our friends had put it together for us in five days with hardly anything more than a color preference, and it was beautiful.
 The bouquets included my favorite flowers — purple orchids and blue hydrangeas — a fact that was unknown by the friend who ordered them.
 Andy was stationed under a white tent surrounded by flowers and sitting in front of our dream officiate, Bishop Gene Robinson.

-As I approached Andy, I could see him starting to choke up.
-We had always talked about getting married and he had asked me several times if I thought we would some day.
+As I approached Andy, I could see him start to choke up.
+We’d always talked about getting married.
+He’d asked me several times if I thought we would someday.

-My mother says that it was clear Andy loved me from the first time we met and clearly always wanted to spend the rest of his life with me.
-I don’t know about that, but what I do know is that we were committed to each other for life long before we got married.
+My mother says it was clear Andy loved me from the first time we met.
+I don’t know about that, but what I do know is we were committed to each other for life long before we got married.
 Our ceremony on that day merely formalized, before family and by the state, what was already a reality between us.
 We had been through so much together.
 We were already bound together by both the superficial, like our love of reality television, and the deep, like our mutual commitment to equality and social justice.
-We had each walked beside the other during some of the most trying times in our lives.
+We’d each walked beside the other during some of the most trying times in our lives.

 Fortunately, we got through the ceremony without any problems.
-We exchanged our rings and committed ourselves to one another.
-He had forgotten the cheat sheet downstairs, so he improvised his lines.
-Shortening them so they wouldn’t make him short of breath or cause him to cough.
+We exchanged rings and committed ourselves to one another.
+He had forgotten the cheat sheet downstairs, so he improvised his lines, shortening them so he wouldn’t lose breath.

-After taking a few pictures and receiving a few hugs, Andy was exhausted and decided to go back to our apartment with a few of his friends.
-I remained on the roof with our remaining guests for another hour and then went back downstairs to be with my new husband.
+Afterward, Andy took a few pictures and decided to go back to our apartment with a few of his friends.
+I remained on the roof with our remaining guests for another hour before going back downstairs to be with my new husband.

 The first thirty-six hours of our marriage were a lot like the previous thirty-six.
-There was nagging over his food intake, a lot of sleeping, and a boatload of comforting reality television.
+There was nagging over his food intake, sleeping, and a boatload of comforting reality television.

-What was different was that Andy had three more episodes like the one he had just an hour before the wedding.
+Something was different, though.
+Andy had three more episodes like the one he’d had just an hour before the wedding.
 Each time, he was about to move from his recliner to his wheelchair or from his wheelchair to the recliner.
 Andy was a nervous person and would clearly get anxious before these moves.
 As he got anxious, he was unable to adjust his breathing, would get light-headed, and begin to pass out.
 As we would temporarily up his oxygen and call his name, he would return to us.
 Within seconds, he would shake himself out of it and look at me.
 In typical Andy fashion, he would say, “I’m so sorry, love, are you mad at me?”

 “No beanie, I’m not mad at you at all.
 I love you so much,” I would reply each time.